 Time went on and I continued to power walk and the lumps started to get larger and harder on both feet.
 I can only liken it to having small marbles in your shoes – all my shoes and even my trainers started to become uncomfortable to wear.
 Working out was painful and made my feet burn on the soles.
 I was reduced to putting memory foam insoles into flat shoes to get any kind of

 In late 2014 I decided to search out what options I had available to me – NHS could only offer injections or surgery – I had read that injections were almost useless and very painful – surgery was not an option due to recovery time and repeated surgery required.
 I did a search on the internet and found The Dupuytren’s Practice website where I read about a fellow sufferer of Ledderhose Disease and the radiotherapy treatment they had received.
-I was so pleased that I found the site and after discussion with my husband I decided to contact them to get an appointment to see Dr Shaffer.
+I was so pleased that I found the site and after a discussion with my husband I decided to contact them to get an appointment to see Dr Shaffer.

 I met Dr Shaffer in Guildford in November 2014 he took a look at my “bad” hand first and then at both my feet – Dr Shaffer was able to confirm I had Ledderhose Disease and that radiotherapy would be the right treatment for me – I was quite emotional but also so relieved that I had another option for treatment and decided to go ahead.
 Dr Shaffer explained the treatment process and then outlined the areas on both feet where treatment would be required.
 While it was disappointing that this treatment was not available on the NHS I felt that the improvement in my quality of life was worth the expenditure.
-I was sent down to the Cancer Partners UK radiotherapy centre within the Guildford hospital to have the outline Dr Shaffer had made in to a shield for each foot.
+I was sent down to the Cancer Partners UK radiotherapy centre within the Guildford hospital to have the outline Dr Shaffer had made into a shield for each foot.

 In January 2015 I had my first five sessions of radiotherapy at the Cancer Partners UK centre in Southampton.
 The night before the first treatment I was a little worried at what it would be like but when I got to the centre any fears or negative thoughts slipped away as all the staff were so welcoming and supportive.
 The radiotherapists set me up using the shields that had been made for me and the actual treatment only took 30 seconds per foot!
 I felt nothing while the treatment was being administered and was comfortably lying on the treatment couch.
 Before I knew it the first treatment was over.
 By the evening I was a little sore and swollen from the radiation but nothing too uncomfortable and that seemed to disappear overnight.
 I had another four days of treatment and each evening I was sore on both feet.